 DeNora is a name that comes to us from the Russ Viking Regions of Nora, Sweden.
 It was a name of royal status.
-John DeNora was born into a martial family being first trained by his grandfather.
-John's grandfather was a former soldier and very prominent business man.
+John DeNora was born into a martial family and was trained first by his grandfather.
+John’s grandfather was a former soldier and very prominent business man.
 He taught John western sword (saber/cutlass/bayonet) and knife fighting at a very early age.
 Sensei DeNora was a standout athlete of many different varsity sports and his grandfather seeing his potential hired the famous Charles Atlas (Angelo Charles Siciliano of NYC) of the Dynamic Tension Methods to train him during his teen years.
 Charles Atlas trained many great athletes in baseball, boxing, football, weightlifting, body building etc.

-John's grandfather was a staunch republican and supporter and personal friend of President Theodore "Teddy" Roosevelt.
+John’s grandfather was a staunch republican and supporter and personal friend of President Theodore “Teddy” Roosevelt.
 President Roosevelt was one of the first people in the U.S. to experience and train in authentic Daito Ryu.
-John's athletic ability drew him to the boxing ring where he competed in the amateur diamong gloves divisions.
-He trained at Mickey Connelly's upstairs gym in Paterson, New Jersey.
+John’s athletic ability drew him to the boxing ring where he competed in the amateur diamond gloves divisions.
+He trained at Mickey Connelly’s upstairs gym in Paterson, New Jersey.
 His trainer was the famous Nick Fiorita.
 John was also exposed to the basics of JuJutsu by Charles Atlas.

 Martial arts ended up being a life-long passion for John DeNora.
 Mr. DeNora obtained a Bachelor of Arts in Psychology with a minor in Physiology from Indiana University at Bloomington, Indiana.
 With this degree he was also recognized as a Distinguished Military Graduate of ROTC.
 In 1953 John served as an officer in the United States Marine Corp with the Fourth Marine Regimental Combat Team in Nara, Japan.
 He was introduced by then Captain Charles F. King, now a retired LtCol of the Marines and is 82 years young to the famous Jujutsu/Judo Sensei T. Nakamura.
 Nakamura Sensei taught nearby and at the 2nd Bn., 4th Marine Regiment’s base.